NUS-SNL/p4-traffictool/Nuances.md

 ### What it doesn't
 * For parsing the packet correctly, user may need to disable the standard parsers of Wireshark.
+* The tool expects that the user will be using Ethernet as the base layer and any modifications to the internet stack shall be present on top of it
+* The tool does not provide support for using standard headers as of now

 Usage details for Wireshark (Tshark) Lua Dissector can be found [here](ToolSpecificUsage.md#wireshark-tshark-lua-dissector).